libp2p/docs/content/concepts/hole-punching.md

 - UPnP (Universal Plug and Play): A protocol spoken between routers and computers inside the network.
 It allows the computer to request that certain ports be opened and forward to that computer.
 - Port forwarding: Manually configuring a port forwarding on a router.
-- Traversal Using Relay NAT (TURN): A protocol that can traverse a NAT, allowing a client to obtain IP addresses and ports from relaying.

 ### Limitations

-UPnP automates the process of node discovery and connectivity.
-Still, it may not be available everywhere, and can posses the risk of establishing connections with untrustworthy nodes as the protocol does not enforce authentication or authorization.
+In many settings, UPnP is disabled by the router or a firewall.
+UPnP may also not work depending on the router's firmware.

 Manually opening a port requires technical expertise and does not enforce authentication or authorization.

+### Possible solution: hole punching

+#### Relaying overview

+Relaying is a mechanism used to send information between two ends.
+In the case of non-public nodes:

+Node A maintains a permanent connection to a relay node, R, and when node B wants to connect to node A, it first establishes a connection to node R, where R forwards all the packets on the connection.
+Relaying adds additional latency and is resource intensive as node R needs to handle a lot of traffic.
 Using a relay node also requires technical expertise.
-Relaying adds additional latency and is resource intensive.

-### Possible solution: hole punching
+#### What if we could use node R to help facilitate a **direct connection** between node A and node B?

 In the case where the other options aren't sufficient, networks can use a technique called hole punching to establish connections with non-public nodes.

-Each node connects to a Relay server and shares its external and internal address and port information.
+Each node connects to a relay node and shares its external address and port information.
 The server temporarily stores the node's information and relays each node's information to the other.
 Clients can use this information to establish direct connections with each other.